-who grows the grapes? who makes the wines?
+who grows the grapes at Domaine Martin Schaetzel? who makes the wine?

-what wines do they make?
+what wines do they make at Domaine Martin Schaetzel?

-when did the winery start? when might you open a bottle?
+when did Domaine Martin Schaetzel start? when might you open a bottle?

 For a starting point, try his Gewürztraminer with a ripe Munster cheese for a classic pairing, or his Pinot Gris with spicy Northern Thai cuisine.
 The Grand Cru wines deserve a bit more attention to pairings and time in the cellar.
 The 2002 Rangen Riesling is still bright and young ten years later and paired beautifully with pan seared salmon and fennel.
 The glory of good wine from Alsace is the diversity of food with which it pairs.

 None of the grapes are purchased, and none ever come from the vast plains that are the home to so many thousands of acres of vineyards in Alsace.
-Jean feels strongly that the heart of Alsace and the only place to grow grapes worthy of making into wine are the foothils on the western edge of the Vosges mountains that protect the region from adverse weather and provide ideal exposure for vine growing.
+Jean feels strongly that the heart of Alsace and the only place to grow grapes worthy of making into wine are the foothills on the western edge of the Vosges mountains that protect the region from adverse weather and provide ideal exposure for vine growing.

 In the winery, work at the sorting table is merciless and Jean insists that only healthy grapes make it into the stainless steel fermenters.
 Native yeasts are relied on to create alcohol and large neutral oak casks provide a home for extended contact between the fine lees and the wine.